|

 _____ Buy bags of ice, or use your ice machine to make your own, if you think of this far enough in advance.

-_____ Fill propane tanks for cooking during power outages.
+_____ Fill all your empty propane tanks for cooking during power outages.

 _____ Buy extra charcoal for cooking during power outages.